Skip to content

 The Facebook Team did not respond in the way Jason hoped.

-Although initially, Jason’s paper trail shows what appears to be auto-generated responses to his pleas, Facebook soon sent a definitive answer.
+Although initially, Jason’s paper trail shows auto-generated responses to his pleas, Facebook soon gave him a definitive answer.

 Hi, Jason,